Anthony Ashley Cooper, 1st Earl of Shaftesbury: The Habeas Corpus Parliament, 1679

 In February 1679, elections were held for a new parliament, known to history as the Habeas Corpus Parliament.
-In preparation for this parliament, Shaftesbury drew up a list of members of the House of Commons in which he estimated that 32% of the members were friends of the court, 61% favoured the opposition, and 7% could go either way.
-He also drafted a pamphlet that was never published, entitled "The Present State of the Kingdom": in this pamphlet, Shaftesbury expressed concern about the power of France, the Popish Plot, and the bad influence exerted on the king by Danby, the royal mistress Louise de Kérouaille, Duchess of Portsmouth (a Catholic), and the Duke of York, who according to Shaftesbury was now attempting "to introduce a military and arbitrary government in his brother's time".
+In preparation for this parliament, Ashley-Cooper drew up a list of members of the House of Commons in which he estimated that 32% of the members were friends of the court, 61% favoured the opposition, and 7% could go either way.
+He also drafted a pamphlet that was never published, entitled "The Present State of the Kingdom": in this pamphlet, Ashley-Cooper expressed concern about the power of France, the Popish Plot, and the bad influence exerted on the king by Danby, the royal mistress Louise de Kérouaille, Duchess of Portsmouth (a Catholic), and the Duke of York, who according to Ashley-Cooper was now attempting "to introduce a military and arbitrary government in his brother's time".

-The new parliament met on 6 March 1679, and on 25 March, Shaftesbury delivered a dramatic address in the House of Lords in which he warned of the threat of popery and arbitrary government; denounced the royal administration in Scotland under John Maitland, 1st Duke of Lauderdale, and that in Ireland under James Butler, 1st Duke of Ormonde; and loudly denounced the policies of Thomas Osborne, Earl of Danby in England.
-Shaftesbury supported the House of Commons when it introduced a Bill of Attainder against Danby, and voted in favour of the bill in the House of Lords on 14 April 1679.
-Shaftesbury attempted to neutralise the influence of the episcopal bench in favour of Danby by introducing a bill moving that the bishops should not be able to sit in the House of Lords during capital trials.
+The new parliament met on 6 March 1679, and on 25 March, Ashley-Cooper delivered a dramatic address in the House of Lords in which he warned of the threat of popery and arbitrary government; denounced the royal administration in Scotland under John Maitland, 1st Duke of Lauderdale, and that in Ireland under James Butler, 1st Duke of Ormonde; and loudly denounced the policies of Thomas Osborne, Earl of Danby in England.
+Ashley-Cooper supported the House of Commons when it introduced a Bill of Attainder against Danby, and voted in favour of the bill in the House of Lords on 14 April 1679.
+Ashley-Cooper attempted to neutralise the influence of the episcopal bench in favour of Danby by introducing a bill moving that the bishops should not be able to sit in the House of Lords during capital trials.

 Lord President of the Council, 1679

-Charles II thought that Shaftesbury was mainly angry because he had been out of royal favour for long, and hoped that he could rein Shaftesbury in by naming him Lord President of the Council on 21 April 1679, with a salary of £4,000 a year.
-Soon, however, Shaftesbury made it clear that he could not be bought off.
-During meetings of the now-reconstituted Privy Council, Shaftesbury repeatedly argued that the Duke of York must be excluded from the line of succession.
+Charles II thought that Ashley-Cooper was mainly angry because he had been out of royal favour for long, and hoped that he could rein Ashley-Cooper in by naming him Lord President of the Council on 21 April 1679, with a salary of £4,000 a year.
+Soon, however, Ashley-Cooper made it clear that he could not be bought off.
+During meetings of the now-reconstituted Privy Council, Ashley-Cooper repeatedly argued that the Duke of York must be excluded from the line of succession.
 He also continued to argue that Charles should remarry a Protestant princess, or legitimise James Scott, 1st Duke of Monmouth.
-During these meetings, Arthur Capell, 1st Earl of Essex and George Savile, 1st Earl of Halifax argued that the powers of a Catholic successor could be limited, but Shaftesbury argued that that would change "the whole government, and set up a democracy instead of a monarchy".
+During these meetings, Arthur Capell, 1st Earl of Essex and George Savile, 1st Earl of Halifax argued that the powers of a Catholic successor could be limited, but Ashley-Cooper argued that that would change "the whole government, and set up a democracy instead of a monarchy".